Optimizing the Checkout Journey

 Reflection

 • Overall I learned how to apply findings from user research and the importance of breaking down each new module with designs to fully get the extent of a redesign.
-This was a fun project working closely with my team members to execute!

 No items found.